enpm611/github-actions/README.md

 * **Task C**: Add a test case to either test file and push your changes to your repository.
 Check the run of the action to see what status is finishes with.

 * **Task D**: You will notice that the action shows a red x after it has completed its run.
 Investigate why that action failed.
 Resolve the issue and push to the repository to trigger the action again.

+Task 1

+Automated testing on commit

+a) Create a new branch called `test` and push it to the repository.
+Then create a PR for that branch.
+b) Observe the test results
+c) Introduce a bug and push.
+Observe the test results.

+Task 2

+Add release notes to README

+a) Create a new branch called `release` and push it to the repository.
+b) Then create a PR for that branch and add a bulleted list of changes.
+b) Check that the release notes are added to the `README.md` file.

+Task 3

+Deploy on merge

+a) Create a new branch called `deploy1` and push it to the repository.
+Then create a PR for that branch.
+b) Merge the PR into `main`.
+c) Navigate to the deployed app
+d) Change the app title and create a new PR.
+Merge the PR into `main`.
+Navigate to the deployed app again.Observe the changes.